 The above policy is based on the following references:

-10 American Dental Association.
-Guidelines for the use of sedation and general anesthesia by dentists.
-Adopted by the American Dental Association House of Delegates 2007.
-Accessed May 23, 2011 from http://www.ada.org/sections/about/pdfs/anesthesia_guidelines.pdf
+American Dental Association.
+Guidelines for the use of sedation and general anesthesia by dentists (PDF).
+Adopted by the American Dental Association House of Delegates October 2016.
+Accessed May 3, 2023.

 Property of Aetna.
 All rights reserved.
 Dental Clinical Policy Bulletins are developed by Aetna to assist in administering plan benefits and constitute neither offers of coverage nor medical/dental advice.
 This Dental Clinical Policy Bulletin contains only a partial, general description of plan or program benefits and does not constitute a contract.
 Aetna does not provide health care services and, therefore, cannot guarantee any results or outcomes.
 Participating health care professionals are independent contractors in private practice and are neither employees nor agents of Aetna or its affiliates.
 Treating health care professionals are solely responsible for medical/dental advice and treatment of members.
 This Clinical Policy Bulletin may be updated and therefore is subject to change.